mfrans1/mfrans1.github.io/_pages/earth_gazing.md

   {% include archive-single.html %}
 {% endfor %}

-Our planet seen from space, for your enjoyment.
+Our planet seen from space, for your perusing and enjoyment.

 <html>
 <head>